esa/nanosat-mo-framework/core/nmf-composites/README.md

 NMF Composites
 ============

 An NMF Composite is a software component that consists of interconnected services based on the NMF Generic Model specialized for a certain purpose and to be deployed on the NanoSat segment or Ground segment.
-The NMF Composites are based on SOA’s service composability design principle that encourages reusing existing services and combine them together to build an advanced solution.
+The NMF Composites are based on SOA's service composability design principle that encourages reusing existing services and combine them together to build an advanced solution.

 The objective of the NMF Composites is to provide prebuilt components that allow quick development of new software solutions that are interoperable in end-to-end scenarios.